TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.63.md

 ---

-It is the spirit that giveth life; the flesh profiteth nothing: the words that I have spoken unto you are spirit, and are life.
+It is the spirit who gives life.
+The flesh profits nothing.
+The words that I speak to you are spirit, and are life.